John Waters (actor): Personal life

-Waters’ first marriage was to actress Jenny Cullen, a union that produced children Ivan and Rebecca Waters.
+Waters' first marriage was to actress Jenny Cullen; they had two children.
 His second marriage was to actress Sally Conabere.
-His third marriage, to Zoe Burton, was in January 2002, and they became parents to son Archie Waters in January 2003 and twins Gloria & Rusty Waters in September 2006.
-Waters lives in the Southern Highlands, NSW, with Burton and their three children.
+His third marriage, to Zoe Burton, was in January 2002; they live in the Southern Highlands, NSW, with their three children.

-Community work
+Children's music

-Waters lends his support to various community events including DUETS 2012, a concert to assist The Australian Children's Music Foundation (ACMF) (founded by fellow Play School presenter Don Spencer) and Carols in the Domain 2012.
+Waters supports DUETS 2012, a concert to assist The Australian Children's Music Foundation (ACMF) (founded by fellow Play School presenter Don Spencer) and Carols in the Domain 2012.
 He is an ambassador for The Australian Children's Music Foundation.